sjj118/.vim/README.md

 ## Introduction

 This is my configuration of vim.
-I will add a feature to it when I need it.

 ## Installation

+Back-up your vim configuration first.

+Make sure file `~/.vimrc` and directory `~/.vim` doesn't exist.

 Execute the following commands in Terminal: